k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 #### Main Properties

 - Name, can be defined or modified.
 - Schema, the name of the common DB in which this table will be stored.
 If left empty, the table will be added to the generic [CommonDB schema](04_fabric_commonDB_sync.md#overview).
-In the illustration below the reference table *ref_geoCodeUSA* is attached to the *extraRefDB* schema.
 - Full Text Search
 - Column collation type:
   - BINARY, compares string data regardless of text encoding.